Senior Application Developer

 • Classloaders follow a delegation model where a classloader delegates the class loading to its parent classloade...read more

-Q24.
-How do you orient some components in react with 40 or more pages? whats your approach?
+Q. How do you manage components in a React application with 40 or more pages?
+What is your approach?

 Ans.